California Earthquake Statistics and Facts (2023)

 California accounts for 60% of all earthquake insurance premiums written in the US.

 Please note that some of these numbers are easier to find than others.
-A few of these California Earthquake statistics come from their own reports, but some are based on news reports and not official company tallies.
+Most of these fun facts come from internet reports and may not be official tallies.
 No information contained on DMR should be relied upon to make investment decisions.
 Basically, this is the best I can find and I don’t guarantee anything to be 100%.